-This paper estimates the impact of an unexpected currency appreciation on firm skill requirements.
-The appreciation is the result of a sudden monetary policy decision by the Swiss National Bank (SNB).
+The appreciation of the Swiss Franc was the result of a sudden monetary policy decision by the Swiss National Bank (SNB).
 After the global financial crisis, the Swiss franc (CHF) saw a strong appreciation with respect to the euro (EUR) and the US dollar.
 This process accelerated with the following euro crisis generating a drop in the CHF/EUR rate by more than 30% in 2 years.
-To curb this excessive appreciation, the SNB implemented a nonconventional monetary policy measure, announcing on September 6, 2011 a CHF/EUR exchange rate floor of 1.20.
+To curb this excessive appreciation, the SNB implemented a non-conventional monetary policy measure, by announcing on September 6th, 2011 a CHF/EUR exchange rate floor of 1.20.
 The SNB stated that it was ready to buy an unlimited amount of foreign currency to maintain the floor, if necessary.
 As a consequence, the CHF/EUR stabilized in the 1.20-1.24 window for the subsequent years, often binding at 1.20.
 On January 15, 2015, the SNB ended the exchange rate floor policy announcing that it would no longer artificially keep the Swiss franc low.
 After this announcement the Swiss franc appreciated against the Euro and other currencies.
 The CHF/EUR exchange rate instantaneously dropped to 0.98 and after a high volume of transactions it remained around 1.04 Swiss francs per Euro in the following months.
-Figure 1 plots the CHF/EUR exchange rate in the 3 years before and after the shock, showing that the ratio fluctuated between 1.05 and 1.10 even in subsequent years without ever going back to the previous shock levels.
+Figure 1a plots the EUR/CHF exchange rate in the 3 years before and after the shock, showing that the ratio fluctuated between 1.05 and 1.10 even in subsequent years without ever going back to the pre-shock levels.